shiruimin123/DD2360GPU/assignment2/report2.md

 ### Exercise 1 - Your first CUDA program and GPU performance metrics

 #### 1. Explain how the program is compiled and run.
+First, we need to compile the program(.c) with the NVIDIA CUDA compiler (nvcc) and get the output compiled executable file(.out).
+Then we need to run the comipled executable file directly.

 #### 2. For a vector length of N: